-The Umbrella Academy Season 2 Cast: Who is in it?
+The Umbrella Academy Cast: Who is in it?

 The casting process began way back in 2016 and completed before the production process began in 2017.

-The official roll for the recently released first season is as follows: Ellen Page as Vanya Hargreeves (The White Violin), Tom Hopper as Luther Hargreeves (Spaceboy), Robert Sheehan as Klaus Hargreeves (The Séance), Emmy Raver-Lampman as Allison Hargreeves (The Rumor), David Castañeda as Diego Hargreeves (The Kraken), Aidan Gallagher as Number Five (The Boy), Mary J. Blige as Cha-Cha, Cameron Britton as Haze, Colm Feore as Sir Reginald Hargreeves (The Monocle), Adam Godley as Pogo, and John Magaro as Leonard Peabody.
+The main cast The Umbrella Academy is as follows: Ellen Page as Vanya Hargreeves (The White Violin), Tom Hopper as Luther Hargreeves (Spaceboy), Robert Sheehan as Klaus Hargreeves (The Séance), Emmy Raver-Lampman as Allison Hargreeves (The Rumor), David Castañeda as Diego Hargreeves (The Kraken), Aidan Gallagher as Number Five (The Boy), Mary J. Blige as Cha-Cha, Cameron Britton as Haze, Colm Feore as Sir Reginald Hargreeves (The Monocle), Adam Godley as Pogo, and John Magaro as Leonard Peabody.
 Page’s name remains the star attraction along with other accomplished names like Mary Blige and Tom Hopper.
 It would be reasonable to expect that most of the cast will return for Season 2.

-The Umbrella Academy Season 2 Plot: What is it about?
+The Umbrella Academy Plot: What is it about?

 The story of ‘The Umbrella Academy’ is an intriguing one.
 On one particular day in 1989, 43 children are born to random, unconnected women across the world, who showed no signs of pregnancy even a day before the births took place.
 After the children are born, seven of them are adopted by billionaire industrialist Sir Reginald Hargreeves.
 Having adopted the children, Sir Hargreeves opens what he calls the Umbrella Academy, wherein he trains the seven super-powered children to save the world when the day comes.